What is Conduit?

 Example: Slack Notifications

-A practical walkthrough that forwards inbound emails to a Slack channel using Conduit's payload template feature.
+A practical walkthrough that forwards inbound emails to a Slack channel with a payload template.

 Example: GitHub or Linear Issues

-Forward emails into a GitHub repository or Linear team as new tickets.
-Demonstrates custom_headers for authenticating against a third-party API.
+Forward emails into a GitHub repository or a Linear team as new tickets.
+Shows how to use custom_headers to authenticate against a third-party API.

 Domains and inbound security